-The role of AI in the Future Technology
+The role of AI Technology in the Future:

-We may not realize it, but our lives are so entangled with AI already that it is difficult to speculate about a world that will be any less influenced by it.
-AI is all around us – not just as Boston Dynamics’ self-balancing robots or Tesla’s self-driving cars – but as the Roombas and the Siris and the Alexas, and even as the ads and movie recommendations that we see in our daily lives.
+Our lives are so entangled with AI already.
+It is difficult to speculate about a world that will be any less influenced by it.
+AI is all around us.
+Not just as Boston Dynamics’ self-balancing robots or Tesla’s self-driving cars, but ALSO as Roombas and Siris and Alexas.
+They exist even as the ads and movie recommendations that we see in our daily lives.

 And that is barely scratching the surface.

-The MIT Technology Review teases a sort of model to predict when a superintelligent AI, probably capable of disastrous effects besides its applications, is around the corner.
-When a need or a ‘canary’ leads to an AI program developing a fundamental new capability, it denotes the canary collapsing in the ‘coal mines of AI’, denoting breakthroughs on the horizon.
+The MIT Technology Review teases a sort of model to predict when a superintelligent AI, is around the corner.
+When a need or a ‘canary’ leads to an AI program developing a fundamentally new capability, it denotes the canary collapsing in the ‘coal mines of AI’, denoting breakthroughs on the horizon.

 It goes on to cite a few canaries like self-driving cars and AI doctors while differentiating them from other ‘problems’ like medical imaging or AI-powered games.
 The distinction: versatility and critical application, rather than superhuman statistical assimilation or narrow-problem solving.

-Alan Turing, known as the father of AI, posited in 1950 that human-level AI will be achieved when a person can’t distinguish conversing with a human from conversing with a computer.
-If we apply this test to even the most advanced conversational AI technology out there, we would quickly find out that they are still nowhere close to achieving human levels.
+If we apply this test to even the most advanced conversational AI technology, we can see that they are still nowhere close to achieving human levels.
 It probably did in the film Her, but in reality, not yet.

 Criminal sentencing, credit scoring, video games, career guidance, business communication, sales and service, are all areas where the advent of AI is causing development by leaps and bounds.
-Why, some even argue that AI could mark the end of human work.
+Why do some even argue that AI could mark the end of human work.

-Face2Face is a system capable of identifying the facial expressions of a person and placing them almost seamlessly on another person’s face in a YouTube video.
+Face2Face is a system capable of identifying the facial expressions of a person and placing them on another person’s face in a YouTube video.

 Lyrebird is a tool for automatic assimilation and imitation of a person’s voice from a few minutes of sample recording.
 While the generated audio has a notable robotic tone, it still makes a pretty good impression.

-Expertrons is a career guidance platform where users can converse with videobots of actual people by asking questions to their pre-recorded videos and still find intuitive answers in real-time.
+Expertrons is a career guidance platform where users can converse with videobots of actual people in real-time.

-More than a hundred companies are involved in the production of unmanned aerial vehicles (UAVs) that are basically drones that can be used for a variety of purposes.
+More than a hundred companies are involved in the production of unmanned aerial vehicles (UAVs) that are basically drones used for a variety of purposes.

 With such futuristic technology, fear and concern are natural reactions.

-The argument that malevolent AI is a risk for humanity on the whole has been made in books like Superintelligence by Nick Bostrom and Life 3.0 by Max Tegmark, as well as a few recent articles.
-Elon Musk has openly stated that he believes that AI should be regulated by individual governments and on a global scale.
+The argument that malevolent AI is a risk for humanity has been made in books like Superintelligence by Nick Bostrom and Life 3.0 by Max Tegmark, etc. Elon Musk has openly stated that he believes that AI should be regulated by individual governments on a global scale.
 He has also described it as “our biggest existential threat” and “potentially more dangerous than nukes.”

-On the other hand, prominent AI experts like Andrew Ng say, “Worrying about AI turning evil is a little bit like worrying about overpopulation on Mars.”
+On the other hand, prominent AI experts like Andrew Ng said, “Worrying about AI turning evil is like worrying about overpopulation on Mars.”

 AI is here to stay, and the future is indeed bright.
 New products, better services, increased productivity, creative innovation, bizarre inventions – AI can do it all.
 Nonetheless, a level of regulation keeping in mind societal implications is important.
-AI now and in the future should aim to avoid algorithmic bias, detect fraud, fabrications and falsehood, and respect privacy and other rights of people.
+AI now and in the future will help in avoiding algorithmic bias, detect fraud, fabrications and falsehood.
+Instead, it’ll respect privacy and other rights of people.